Terry Reardon

 Reardon played 197 games in the National Hockey League and coached 794 games in the American Hockey League.
 He played with the Montreal Canadiens and Boston Bruins.
 Boston engraved his name on the Stanley Cup in 1939, even though he only played four regular season games with the club.
 Reardon won the Stanley Cup again in 1941 with the Bruins as a full-time member.

 His brother, Ken Reardon, played in the NHL with the Montreal Canadiens winning the Stanley Cup in 1946, and is a member of the Hockey Hall of Fame.
-Terry and Ken faced each other in the 1946 Stanley Cup Finals, making them one of the few sets of brothers to do so in the Stanley Cup Finals, and the two even dropped gloves against each other at one point.
+Terry and Ken faced each other in the 1946 Stanley Cup Final, making them one of the few sets of brothers to do so in the Stanley Cup Finals, and the two even dropped gloves against each other at one point.